 Mitigate Recoil Anticipation

-Recoil anticipation is the biggest cause of missing shots.
-In fact, bullet leaves the barrel way before the shooter felt the recoil.
-Any downward jerking motion before will cause a missed shot.
+Recoil anticipation is the primary reason for missed shots.
+Often, the bullet has already left the barrel before the shooter senses the recoil.
+Any downward jerking motion before the shot results in a miss.

-- Not getting high up on the tang
+- Not positioning your hand high on the tang.

-- Jerking motion, which in turn drives your shots low and sometimes to the left
+- Engaging in a jerking motion, leading to shots being low and sometimes to the left.

-Anyone using a red dot or a laser sight can quickly notice the tremor
+Anyone using a red dot or laser sight can easily detect the hand tremor.

 Squeeze The Trigger Independently

-If your shot hits low left or left is due to squeezing and curling your whole hand while pulling the trigger instead of moving your trigger finger independently.
+When I shoot low left or leftward, it's usually resulted from improperly squeezing and curling your entire hand when pulling the trigger instead of moving your trigger finger independently.

-Sometimes, too much finger or too little finger contact on the trigger can impact it as well.
+Additionally, having either too much or too little finger contact on the trigger can also affect your shot.

-Get to the wall of the trigger first, then slowly squeeze to the rear until the trigger breaks.
-If the shots tend to go to the left, it generally means too much finger on the trigger or uncoordinated trigger squeeze.
+To address this issue, start by positioning your trigger finger against the trigger's wall, then apply gradual rearward pressure until the trigger breaks.
+If your shots consistently veer to the left, it typically indicates either too much finger on the trigger or an uncoordinated trigger squeeze.

 Re-Zero Sights Correctly